 The DNP program is considered an online program, although there are times students must travel to Tucson.
 One requirement is to attend RISE (the Resident Intensive Summer Experience) during the multiple years in the program.
 RISE generally occurs for a week in August prior to the start of the fall term typically the first year the student is admitted and the year when enrolled in health assessment.
-The final RISE is typically combined with the clinical skills intensive in March.
+The final RISE is typically combined with the clinical skills intensive in spring of year two, to coincde with the first clinical management course.
 In addition to RISE, students may be required to come to campus for a few days each term for clinical skill intensives and for the health assessment course.
 Students are also welcome to come to campus at other times to meet with their faculty advisors.

 How many students do you admit per year?

 We receive more than 200 applicants per admissions cycle for the DNP program.
 There is no set amount for number of students admitted.
-That decision will be made by the administrative team later in the spring based on faculty workload, total candidates recommended admission by the faculty, etc.
+That decision will be made by the administrative team based on faculty workload, total candidates recommended admission by the faculty, etc.

 Do you require the GRE (or any other standardized entrance test)?

-No. The College of Nursing does not require any standardized entrance test for any of our programs.
+No. The College of Nursing does not require any standardized entrance test for the doctoral programs.